Living room lamp, angel made of carved and white lacquered wood from the Chelini Firenze factory

 Description

-The salon lamp, an angel carved from and lacquered in white wood by the Chelini Firenze manufactory, established in the last decades of 1900, is in excellent condition.
+The salon lamp, an angel carved and lacquered in white from the Chelini Firenze manufactory, established in the last decades of 1900, is in excellent condition.

 The sculpture, carved in the round, depicts an angel standing upright; one hand holds the soft drapery of its robes, and the other holds a vase for an urn.
-The figure rests on a rectangular base; it is electrified with an E27 light bulb socket with a maximum power of 150 watts and is decorated with a shield-shaped shade, fan-shaped, made from refined sage-gray jacquard fabric with damask motifs from the renowned Fondazione Arte della Seta Lisio in via Manzoni in Milan.
+The figure rests on a rectangular base; it is electrified with an E27 light socket with a maximum power of 150 watts and decorated with a shield-shaped shade, fan-shaped, made from refined sage-gray jacquard fabric with damask motifs from the renowned Fondazione Arte della Seta Lisio in via Manzoni, Milan.

 It comes from a private Milanese palace.

-Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
+Exceptional antique furniture and accessories can be an excellent idea for interior decoration.
+Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
-Notable and worth mentioning are antique products in Rococo style and Louis XV.
-The Baroque style, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate furniture designed to dazzle with splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these pieces.
+Notable and interesting are antique products in Rococo and Louis XV styles.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-There was also an interest in mythology and antiquity, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a substantial mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+There was also an interest in mythology and ancient times, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, inspired by Italian and French craftsmen.
+Lion’s paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

 The key aspect of stylish antique furniture is originality.
 Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and correspondence with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Luxury Products provides documentation confirming the product’s authenticity and accurate description and photos.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details